btobers/RAGU/README.md

 NOSEpick logo designed by Eric Petersen

 ## Description
 NOSEpick is an open source GUI package developed to interpret radar sounding data, written in Python 3.
 This was originally developed to work with NASA's Operation IceBridge Alaska radar sounding data.
-NOSEpick is also capable of work with SHARAD data acquired onboard NASA's Mars Reconnaissance Orbiter (Reduced Data Record of Radar Backscatter Power (USRDR) & Geographic, Geometric, and Ionospheric Properties (USGEOM) data available at https://pds-geosciences.wustl.edu/missions/mro/sharad.htm)
+NOSEpick is also capable of work with SHARAD data acquired onboard NASA's Mars Reconnaissance Orbiter (Reduced Data Record of Radar Backscatter Power (USRDR) & Geographic, Geometric, and Ionospheric Properties (USGEOM) data available at https://pds-geosciences.wustl.edu/missions/mro/sharad.htm).
+GSSI data can also be interpreted with NOSEpick.

 - *main.py* is run to begin the NOSEpick app
 - *config.py* contains user-specified configuration file paths necessary to run the NOSEpick app
+- *constants.py* contains uglobal constants
 - *gui.py* initializes the graphical user-interface tools and sets up the app
 - *ingester.py* is used to ingest radar data
+- *readgssi.py* is used to parse gssi data (pulled from https://github.com/iannesbitt/readgssi)
 - *imPick.py* handles the image picking portion of the app
 - *wvPick.py* handles the wave picking optimization portion of the app
 - *basemap.py* handles the basemap portion of the app